If you're planning a vacation to Europe this summer, consider these ten cities in Portugal worth adding to your bucket list.

-If you enjoy viewing archeological and decorative items, you should visit the Biscainhos Museum.
+If you enjoy viewing archeological and decorative items, visit the Biscainhos Museum.

 You can spend your day admiring the artistic murals and shopping for souvenirs in the local market.
-Try having ovos moles, a traditional dessert made of eggs, to end your day.
+To end your day, try having ovos moles, a traditional dessert of eggs.

 Sintra is about a 30-minute drive from Lisbon, and there is so much to see and do that you can easily spend a few days here.

-Try the Queijada, a traditional Portuguese pastry that originated in Sintra, made with eggs, milk, cheese, flour, and sugar.
+Try the Queijada, a traditional Portuguese pastry from Sintra made with eggs, milk, cheese, flour, and sugar.

 Located along the Douro River, Porto is one of the major cities in Portugal.
 It's favored for centuries-old churches, cobblestone streets, and lip-smackingly good cuisine.